ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Operations/Shifter/index.rst

 Operations / Shifter - Subsection
 =================================

-In this subsection managers are described for some services.
-User credentials for the service than will be used during execution of some tasks for the services.
+In this subsection managers are described for some systems.
+User credentials for the agents than will be used during execution of some tasks.